 If a later interim period applies, Centrelink must revoke the suspension of the earlier actual care determination and the subsequent actual care determination.
 The revocation takes effect at the end of the day before the person with increased care ceased to take reasonable action to participate in family dispute resolution.

-After the maximum interim period has ended, Centrelink must revoke the interim care determination (that is, the 2 percentages of care that corresponded with the care arrangement and the actual care of the child) and make a new care determination.
+After the maximum interim period has ended, Centrelink must revoke the actual care determination (that is, the second percentage of care that corresponded with the actual care of the child) and make a new care determination.

 However, if Centrelink made a subsequent actual care determination that applied after the shorter interim period ended, the subsequent actual care determination will continue to apply after the maximum interim period has ended, until a change in care occurs.
 See 2.1.1.20 for information about care determinations and changes in care that apply outside of the interim period provisions.